AdvanDEB/advandeb-architecture/USER-MANAGEMENT-PLAN.md

 ## 5. Database Schema

-**Platform-Wide Database**: The AdvandEB platform uses a **single shared MongoDB database** for user management, authentication, and audit logs.
+**Platform-Wide Database**: The AdvanDEB platform uses a **single shared MongoDB database** for user management, authentication, and audit logs.
 Both Knowledge Builder and Modeling Assistant components query the same `users` collection for authentication and authorization.

 **Database Name**: `advandeb` (shared)